Project31/ansible-kubernetes-openshift-pi3/README.md

 `/etc/machine-id` need to be initialized once for each node.
 This is required later e.g. by the Weave overlay network as it calculates its virtual Mac address from this datum.

-To do so, call the followin Ansible ad-hoc command:
+To do so, call the following Ansible ad-hoc command:

 ```
 ansible pis -u pirate -k -i hosts --become -m shell --args "dbus-uuidgen > /etc/machine-id"
 ```

 Use "hypriot" as password here.
-You can also use the script ``
+You can also use the script `tools/init_machine_id.sh`

 ### Basic Node Setup